 There has been a nutritional public health campaign of sorts, but unfortunately it has been misguided.
 Bray and others have gotten the government on board for a jihad against fat, particularly saturated fat.
 And, as anyone can see, the campaign has been successful.
 Sadly, they picked the wrong macronutrient to campaign against, as is evidenced by both the generalized fear of fat along with a doubling of the rate of obesity.

-Public health campaigns do work.
+Public health campaigns are effective.
 We’ve just got to work to get the right one.

 Hat tip to Whole Health Source blog for the nutrient intake graphs